dfinity/bitcoin-canister/development-guide.md

 After the release is published:

-1. Submit an NNS proposal to upgrade the canister
+1. Submit an NNS proposal to upgrade/re-install the canister
 2. Update the release notes with the proposal link
 3. Mark the release as "Latest" once deployed